-Revamping classic fairy tales has almost become its own genre, we’ve had Snow White and the Huntsman, Tim Burton’s Alice in Wonderland, and Oz the Great and Powerful, the sad thing about this is that none of them have been all that good.
-I’m not saying they have no redeeming qualities it just looks like the studios are pushing style over substance.
-As long as it looks great that means it must be great.
-Unfortunately that is not the case.
-Disney is at it again with Maleficent, here we get a version where the dark queen of the fairies may not be all that evil but just a little misunderstood.
+Revamping classic fairy tales has almost become its own genre, we’ve had Snow White and the Huntsman, Tim Burton’s Alice in Wonderland, and Oz the Great and Powerful, the unfortunate thing about all this is that none of them have been all that good.
+I’m not saying they have no redeeming qualities it just looks like the studios are pushing style over substance, as long as it looks great that means it must be great…right?
+This is of course not the case and Disney is at it again with Maleficent, and here we get a version where the dark queen of the fairies may not be all that evil but just a little misunderstood.
 Not quite like she was depicted in the Disney animated classic where her intentions were quite clear.

-Maleficent is not the “Mistress of all Evil” anymore.
-Instead, she once was a sweet young fairy who lived in the magical kingdom of Moor, flying around on beautiful wings and beloved by all her magical friends.
+Maleficent is no longer the “Mistress of all Evil” anymore but instead we learn that she was once a sweet young fairy who lived in the magical kingdom of Moor, flying around on beautiful wings and beloved by all her magical friends.
 Then she met a boy.

-Princess Aurora (Elle Fanning) is fine as the sweet maid who is raised by three idiot fairies, seriously these fairies are beyond stupid, and it is up to an ever watchful Maleficent to prevent them from starving the baby to death or letting the child wonder off a cliff.
+Princess Aurora (Elle Fanning) is fine as the sweet maid who is raised by three idiot fairies, seriously these fairies are beyond stupid, and it’s up to an ever watchful Maleficent to prevent these bumbling comic reliefs from starving the baby to death or letting her wonder off a cliff.

-Later when she grows up, she assumes Maleficent is her Fairy Godmother because this gorgeous being with the cool horned hat has always looked after her.
-Unfortunately there is still that pesky curse to worry about and, of course, Prince Boring will eventually show up.
-Not too mention her asshole dad.
+Later when she grows up she assumes Maleficent is her Fairy Godmother because this gorgeous being with the cool horned hat has always looked after her, unfortunately there is still that pesky curse to worry about and thus Prince Boring will eventually show up to complicate things, not too mention Aurora’s asshole dad.

-The magical land of Moor is your standard CGI rendered world, full of funny creatures and wonderful waterfalls, and is attacked by humans for the simple reason that they are mysterious and magical.
+The magical land of Moor is your standard CGI rendered world, full of funny creatures and wonderful waterfalls, and it is attacked by humans for the simple reason that they are in fact mysterious and magical.

-This is not hard to believe, humans have a long history of attacking what they don’t understand, but when your army finds itself facing twenty foot tree ogres riding giant boars…well maybe you might want to re-think your campaign.
+This is not hard to believe as humans are known for having a long history of attacking what they don’t understand, but when your army finds itself facing twenty foot tree ogres riding giant boars…well maybe you might want to re-think your military campaign.

-So turning Maleficent into a sympathetic character didn’t work for me, but I will give them credit for their take on “True loves first kiss.”
-That was a really nice and touching scene.
+So overall turning Maleficent into a sympathetic character didn’t work for me but I will give them credit for their take on “True loves first kiss” as that provided a really nice and touching scene.

-This is a hard film to grade because Angelina Jolie is great fun to watch and the fantasy elements of the film are mostly entertaining, this excludes the three fairies who were annoying beyond belief, but the fact being that Disney took a villain who is in my number one spot in the lexicon of Disney Top Villains it is hard for me to recommend it.
-Maleficent to me is the personification of all evil and something that good must overcome, she doesn’t need a tragic back story to make us sympathize with her, and certainly not one where it’s “Girl betrayed by boy” as that really takes away from her awesomeness.
+This is a hard film to grade because Angelina Jolie is great fun to watch, and the fantasy elements of the film are mostly entertaining, excluding the three fairies who were annoying beyond belief, but the fact remains that Disney took a villain who is in my number one spot in the lexicon of Disney Top Villains and thus it is hard for me to recommend it.
+For me Maleficent is the personification of all evil and is something that good must overcome, she doesn’t need a tragic back story to make us sympathize with her, and certainly not one where it’s some kind of “Girl betrayed by boy” tripe as that really takes away from her awesomeness.

-Also I call foul on the fact that Maleficent does not turn into a dragon in this film, instead for some reason the filmmakers decided that should be her flunkie, and that’s just bullshit.
-The dragon we get looks pretty cool but isn’t as effective as one would hope.
+Also I call foul on the fact that Maleficent doesn’t even turn into a dragon in this film, instead for some reason the filmmakers decided that should be her flunkie, and that’s just bullshit.
+The dragon we do get sure looks pretty cool but it isn’t as effective as one would hope.

 Film grad who spends most his time trying to catch up on his "To Watch" pile of movies.